wizards-of-lua/wizards-of-lua/docs/_modules/Spell/visible.md

 ```

 #### Example
-Making the spell visible an moving it around in a circle
+Making the spell visible and moving it around in a circle
 ```lua
 spell.visible = true
 start = spell.pos